dotnet/docs-maui/docs/xaml/pass-arguments.md

 </BoxView>
 ```

-The number of elements within the `x:Arguments` tag, and the types of these elements, must match one of the `Color` constructors.
-The `Color` constructor with a single parameter requires a grayscale `float` value from 0 (black) to 1 (white).
-The `Color` constructor with three parameters requires `float` red, green, and blue values ranging from 0 to 1.
-The `Color` constructor with four parameters adds a `float` alpha channel as the fourth parameter.
+The number of elements within the `x:Arguments` tag, and the types of these elements, must match one of the <xref:Microsoft.Maui.Graphics.Color> constructors.
+The <xref:Microsoft.Maui.Graphics.Color> constructor with a single parameter requires a grayscale `float` value from 0 (black) to 1 (white).
+The <xref:Microsoft.Maui.Graphics.Color> constructor with three parameters requires `float` red, green, and blue values ranging from 0 to 1.
+The <xref:Microsoft.Maui.Graphics.Color> constructor with four parameters adds a `float` alpha channel as the fourth parameter.

 ## Call factory methods

 Factory methods can be called in .NET MAUI XAML by specifying the method's name using the `x:FactoryMethod` attribute, and its arguments using the `x:Arguments` attribute.
 A factory method is a `public static` method that returns objects or values of the same type as the class or structure that defines the methods.

-The `Color` structure defines a number of factory methods, and the following example demonstrates calling three of them:
+The <xref:Microsoft.Maui.Graphics.Color> class defines a number of factory methods, and the following example demonstrates calling three of them:

 ```xaml
 <BoxView HeightRequest="150"